gvwilson/thirdbit/src/fiction/cloudherd/index.md

 she went looking for something to do.

 Her mother was still organizing people in the square.
-Yes, the soldiers would use the trading hall, she'd already said that.
+Yes, the soldiers would sleep in the trading hall, she'd already said that.
 Yes, the wounded too—where else would they go?
-And yes, there *were* more than "a few" of them, but there was nothing they could do about that now, was there?
-Oh for the saints' sakes, of *course* they would eat beans.
+For the saints' sakes, of *course* they would eat beans.
+And no,
-And no, she didn't know what the tiger was planning to eat, but she would find out.
+she didn't know what the tiger was going to eat, but she would find out.

 "There you are," she said when she caught sight of her daughter.
 "Can you please go home and make some chai?
-Use all the honey we have left, and tell whoever shows up that I'll be there as soon as I can."
+Use whatever honey we have left, and tell whoever shows up that I'll be there as soon as I can."

 The water hadn't even boiled
-before Grappa Gas rapped on the door with his knuckles and entered.
+before Grappa Gas rapped on the door with his knuckles and entered without waiting for an answer.
-"Hey there.
+"Hey, sweetling.
 Where's your *amma*?"

 "She should be back soon," Noxy said.
 She added a handful of dark brown leaves to